It's time to dump the FCAT, FSA and the

 2. Schools are required to furnish student names (especially high school students) to military recruiters for the purpose of talking our children into enlisting into the military.

 Did I say military recruiters?
-Enlist and get shipped off to Iraq right after high school.
+Enlist and get shipped off to Afghanistan or whateverland right after high school.
 You can thank our former Star-Spangled War Loving President (whose middle initial is W) for this!
 Ask yourself as a parent: Do you want your child to become a military "yes sir" zombie?
 (Yes, the military transforms ordinary people into "sir" zombies the moment you enter boot camp!)
 On a personal note, I myself pondered about joining the service right after I graduated from high school in 1983 but I am thankful my mother and grandmother talked me out of joining the service and instead sent me to college.

 Are we over testing our children here?
 This testing craze is getting out of control in the name of Annual Yearly Progress!